BenLDouthwaite/reference/languages/go/go.md

 We must also create a 'main' function inside the main package

 Files in the same package can freely call functions defined in other files.

+## Modules

+- TODO Need to follow some tutorials on this, gets confusing
+- `go mod tidy` finds and adds dependencies
+- We can edit `go.mod` to look for local modules during dev
+	- go mod edit -replace example.com/greetings=../greetings

 ## Naming Conventions